cllebrun/cllebrun.github.io/labs/0.0 Lab Zero - Zero to Cloud/README.md

 This lab is an introduction to IBM Cloud and its posibilities.
 No need any developer skills to complete the lab.
 You just need an IBM Cloud account in order to create your web application.

-+ Discover the different languages available
++ About Cloud Foundry
 + Discover the IBM Cloud services Catalog
-+ Use one of the starter kits available to create your first application with IBM Cloud
++ Use one of the starter kits available to create your web application on IBM Cloud
-+ Test your live application !
++ Manage your IBM Cloud Dashboard